 Only Project Admins have the ability to edit the team's Project Roles.
 This can be done from the Users page in Project Assets, using the Users Table.
 Easy!

-Teams can be created to easily view work owned by the team.
-Rather than filtering to work owned by the collection of owners, simply select to view the Team's work.
+Teams can be created to easily view work owned by the users in the team.

 There are two Structures in every Aphex Project that work can be assigned to, the Work Breakdown Structure and Packages.
 These two Structures gives different teams across the Project the ability to view work in the way that makes most sense to them.
 Both Structures function in the same way: to group Tasks in the plan and a way to Filter work.